changlin31/DNA/README.md

     - ```--checkpoint``` : Suggest the path of your downloaded checkpoint here.

 ## TODO
-Training and Searching code will be released in the future.
+Searching code will be released in the future.